arvigeus/AZ-204/Topics/CosmoDB.md

 #### [Time to live (TTL)](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/time-to-live)

-Auto-deletes items after a specified time period based on their last modified time, without requiring a client-initiated delete operation.
+Auto-deletes items after a specified time period (in seconds) based on their last modified time, without requiring a client-initiated delete operation.
 The TTL value is set in seconds at either the container or item level, with item-level settings overriding the container level.

 Deletion uses leftover Request Units (RUs), and if RUs are insufficient due to heavy load, deletion is delayed but expired data isn't returned in queries.
 If container-level TTL is absent or null, items don't auto-expire.
 If it's -1, items also don't expire unless they have their own TTL.
 If container's TTL isn't set, item-level TTL is ineffective.

+TTL is set via `DefaultTimeToLive` property of `ContainerProperties`.

 ![Image showing the hierarchy of Azure Cosmos DB entities: Database accounts are at the top, Databases are grouped under accounts, Containers are grouped under databases.](https://learn.microsoft.com/en-us/training/wwl-azure/explore-azure-cosmos-db/media/cosmos-entities.png)